edwardcallow/tesco-jargon/y.md

 ## Y is for…

+#### Yammer
+Internal social network/forum for communication with all staff nationally.
+Provided by Microsoft and accessed with a TPXid or MyAccount login.

 #### Young worker
 Someone above school-leaving age but below the age of 18.
 Covered by Young workers policy and subject to restictions on the hours and types of work they can do.